shell909090/doh/README.md

 # Suggestions

-1. Ignore those has an accuracy less than 4.
-2. Ignore those has a latency more than 30.
+1. Ignore those that have an accuracy less than 4.
+Ignore those that have a latency more than 30.
-3. 114, alidns, dnspai, dnspod are acceptable in China. baidu, onedns are a bit more than 30.
+2. 114, alidns, dnspai, dnspod are acceptable in China. baidu, onedns are a bit more than 30.
-4. alidns and dnspod support edns client subnet, and alidns has the most wide protocol supportive in China.
+3. alidns and dnspod support edns client subnet, and alidns has the most wide protocol supportive in China.

-1. Don't use Quad9, NextDNS, and AdGuard.
-Wrong results means useless.
-2. I won't suggest Cloudflare.
-Not the best result.
-Don't use it unless running out of other options.
-3. My first option is Google with tcp-tls.
-Accessible, accurate, easy.
-4. Secend option is Google/OpenDNS with udp.
-Find yourself a way to dodge the firewall.
-4. Google with edns-client-subnet (proxy needed) are barely acceptable.
-5. If you want tcp-tls, the first choice is Google, then Cloudflare.
-6. If you want rfc8484, the first choice is OpenDNS, then Cloudflare.
+4. adguard, cloudflare, comodo, google, he, nextdns, opennic, safedns are acceptable in Japan. dnspod are almost 50. opendns are more than 40.
+5. adguard, google support edns client subnet, and they have the most wide protocol supportive in China. cloudflare, nextdns also support 4 protocols, except they don't support edns client subnet.
+6. Seattle has almost the same situation as Japan.
+Except dyn becomes acceptable, and opennic becomes unacceptable.
+7. If you are in China. alidns is the best choice you have.
+And if you are not in China, adguard and google are the best.

 # TODO